Scotland's emerging climate technologies

 The newly established Scottish National Investment Bank has enormous potential to act as the lever between the public and private sector.
 The Bank was launched in November 2020, announcing its first investment of £12.5 million in M Squared Lasers.

-The Bank’s mission is to support the transition to net zero while harnessing innovation.
-So, there is the clear potential for shared interest between the Bank’s agenda and the development of climate tech.
 The Bank will seek to invest debt and equity on commercial terms based on the needs of individual projects or businesses and will typically invest in businesses and projects seeking more than £1 million in investment support.

-The Scottish National Investment Bank website
+More on the Scottish National Investment Bank website opens in a new window

 Microsoft